GordonOtieno/learning-git/README.md

 # Getting Started with Git and Github
-This repository is used to gain a deeeper understanding of git and git hub
+This repository is used to gain a deeper understanding of git and github